DMGDy/eww-bar/README.md

 ## dependencies
-this bar relies on some other binaries as the tools to fetch the module information are compiled binaries in rust and in C.
+this bar relies on some other binaries as the tools to fetch the module information are compiled binaries in rust and in C. also requires hyprland and whatever else package the status fetchers i wrote use.

 ## uses
 run `eww open bar`